trailofbits/osquery-extensions/README.md

 For Linux or macOS, this is enough, and will automatically take care of the Boost dependency for Linux and macOS.
 For Windows, you must **also** rebuild the Boost package from source (due to a bug in the binaries that were uploaded to the S3 repository).
 When doing this, you should work from a folder close to the root of the drive, like `C:\Projects\osquery`, because the Boost script will generate many nested folders, and often hits the path size limit and fails, a problem not very apparent to the Chocolatey package manager.

-So, for Windows, after cloning the osquery repository and cherry picking the commits as described, the remaining steps are:
+So, for Windows, after cloning the osquery repository and cherry-picking the commits as described, the remaining steps are:

 1. Run the following script once: `.\tools\make-win64-dev-env.bat`
 2. Uninstall the boost-msvc14 package that osquery's scripts just installed: `choco uninstall boost-msvc14`
 3. Build the Boost package from source (at a Powershell prompt): `.\tools\provision\chocolatey\boost-msvc14.ps1`